-Tourist information for Orkney self-catering visitors
+Orkney self-catering cottages and visitors activities

 The Orkney islands lie just north of mainland Scotland and consist of over 70 islands, of which just 18 are inhabited.
 It is a very special and unique place to visit - with a magical atmosphere quite different from the rest of Scotland.